-The function $\Phi(a)$ is known as the {\it probit fuction}.
-Plugging it into $R_N(\M, \tau)$ in Optimization Problem~\ref{genMLE1}, we obtain $R_N(\M, \tau) = -\frac{1}{N}\sum_{i=1}^N \log \Phi\left(\ell_i(\|\z_i\|_{\M}^2 - \tau)\right)$.
-Unfortunately, the probit function has no close-form formula, so working with the probit function is not as simple as the logistic function.
-We will observe in Section \ref{ExperimentalResults} that as the logistic and Gaussian distributions are very similar, the logistic loss does well under Normal noise.
+which is known as the {\it probit function}.
+Once again plugging $\Phi$ into $R_N(\M, \tau)$ in Optimization Problem~\ref{genMLE1}, we obtain $R_N(\M, \tau) = -\frac{1}{N}\sum_{i=1}^N \log \Phi\left(\ell_i(\|\z_i\|_{\M}^2 - \tau)\right)$.
+Unfortunately, the probit function has no closed-form formula, so optimizing $R_N$ is not as simple as in the Logistic case.
+However we will observe in Section \ref{ExperimentalResults} that since the Logistic and Gaussian distributions are very similar, the Logistic loss does well under Normal noise.

-\subsection{Laplace distribution as the noise}
+\subsection{Laplace Distribution as the Noise}

 As the third natural option for noise, we assume that